 As I’ve already mentioned, I would add the contemporary natural and social sciences, as well as other contemporary fields to this, in order to make any future tafsir of the Qur’an relevant and useful to the current generation.

-Many of these Muslims, when they think of studying the Qur’an they perceive it primarily as a means of worshiping Allah and attaining closeness to Him.
-While this is admirable and on the surface very true, the goal of the Muslim with the Qur’an should be much more than that.
+Many of these Muslims, when they think of studying the Qur’an they perceive it primarily as a means of worshipping Allah and attaining closeness to Him.
+While this is admirable and on the surface very true, building a relationship with Allah and building a relationship with His book are two different processes with different methodologies of attaining each objective.
+Does building a relationship with the Qur’an improve ones relationship with Allah?
+Of course it does.
+But the roadmap for each is different even if they are related.

 In order to fully appreciate and experience the transformative effect of the Qur’an, one must immerse themselves in Qur’anic ontology, i.e. They must let their very conception of life, reality and existence be transformed by the meanings of the Qur’an.